greymonroe/dynamuscript-template/README.md

 ### Grey Monroe

-Perhaps it was reviewer #3 who requested a small change to the analyses which would only change the result slightly but required you recreate every figure and update all the stats in your paper.
+Perhaps it was reviewer #3 who requested a small modification to the analyses which would only change the result slightly but required you recreate every figure and update all the stats in your paper.
 Or maybe it was dragging that figure into Word and watching hours of work formatting the document dissappear before you eyes.
 Whatever the reasons, you're here because you know there has to be a better way.

 ![](https://i.kym-cdn.com/photos/images/original/000/809/345/144.jpg "True")